luna/luna-book/classes.md

 Both methods defined in the above snippet use pattern matching – the `case` construction, that allows to change the behavior based on the constructor of some object.

-We can use our newly defined `Bool` class as follows:
+We can use our newly defined `Circle` class as follows:

 ```Circle 2.0 . area```